mupezzuol/spring-microservice-loja/README.md

 ## About the project <a name="about"></a> :link:

+This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....

 ## How to run <a name="run"></a>

+This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....This project was built from a use of .....

 ## Projects and repositories <a name="prjrepo"></a> :file_folder: